Artists, Field Notes, Painting, Plants

-The Paradise in the Gemäldegalerie of the Staatliche Museen zu Berlin is an astonishing example of a subgenre of mannerist landscape painting pioneered by Roelant Savery in the early seventeenth century.
-Depicting the prelapsarian paradise – original sin unfolding in the central background – the painting is positively teeming with life, providing a scopophilic feast of biodiversity.
+The Paradise in the Gemäldegalerie of the Staatliche Museen zu Berlin (Berlin State Museums) is an astonishing example of a subgenre of mannerist landscape painting pioneered by Roelant Savery (1576–1639) in the early 17th century.
+Depicting the prelapsarian paradise—with the original sin unfolding in the background at the centre of the composition—the painting is positively teeming with life, providing a scopophilic feast of biodiversity.

-It is signed and dated by Savery in 1626, and we know it was a wedding present to princess Amalia of Solms-Braunfels (1602–1675).
-However, the genre, of which the Gemäldegalerie also posesses one of the earliest known examples (cat.
-717A), originated during Savery’s stay in Prague, at the court of holy Roman emperor Rudolf II, whose catholic tastes for collecting naturalia and aritificialia were truly insatiable and whose collections thus provided the artist with ample study material.
-Especially remarkable to today’s viewers is the painting’s inclusion (in the bottom right) of a dodo, a species of flightless bird now extinct, imported by Dutch sailors at the end of the sixteenth century.
-From surviving inventories we know the emperor possessed a stuffed and perhaps also a living specimen.
+The painting, which was a wedding present to princess Amalia of Solms-Braunfels (1602–1675), is signed and dated by Savery to the year 1626.
+The genre it represents, of which the Gemäldegalerie posesses one of the earliest known examples (cat.
+717A), originated during Savery’s stay in Prague, at the court of the Holy Roman Emperor Rudolf II.
+As his catholic taste for collecting naturalia and aritificialia was truly insatiable, his collections provided the artist with abundant study material.
+Especially striking for today’s onlookers is the inclusion in the painting of a dodo (below on the right), a species of flightless bird now extinct, which had been imported by Dutch sailors at the end of the 16th century.
+From the surviving inventories, we know that the emperor possessed a stuffed specimen and perhaps even a living specimen of this bird.

-Transgressing this rule of bearing seeds mushrooms were indeed often considered abominations of nature.
-Their sudden appearance and decay, their association with poison and their apparent lack of structure made them especially suspicious.
-Were they part of Gods plan, or perhaps of Gods punishment, mentioned in in Genesis 3:18, along with the thorns and thistles?
+Mushrooms transgressed this divine prescription, and were therefore often considered an abomination of nature.
+Their sudden appearance and decay, their association with poison, and their apparent lack of a structure made them especially suspicious.
+Were they part of God’s plan, or were they sent on earth as a punishment, just like the thorns and thistles mentioned in Genesis 3:18?

-Roelant’s The Paradise, however, seems optimistically to welcome mushrooms to its cornucopic display of biodiversity, as a pictorial hymn to the richness and variety of Gods creation.
-Like its contemporary herbals, one of the most popular genres of the early printed book, the painting departs from and expands on biblical and ancient descriptions of plants and animals.
-It is a silent witness of a transitory period towards a more expansive view of nature.
+Roelant Savery’s The Paradise, however, seems to optimistically include mushrooms in its cornucopic display of biodiversity, as a pictorial hymn to the richness and variety of God’s creation.
+Like coeval herbals—one of the most popular genres for early printed books—the painting departs from, and expands on, biblical and ancient descriptions of plants and animals.
+It is a silent witness of a transitional period towards a more inclusive view of nature.

-Today’s view of biodiversity has turned more than completely topsy turvy since Savery’s time.
-Biologists now consider the stars of The Paradise as little more than evolutionary afterthought.
-We now know that by many orders of magnitude most of the earth’s biodiversity is in fact microscopic, and that fungi easily outnumber both plants and vertebrate animals combined, in global species count.
+Today’s conception of biodiversity has turned entirely on its head since Savery’s time.
+Biologists nowadays consider the stars in The Paradise as little more than an evolutionary afterthought.
+Today, we know for a fact that, by many orders of magnitude, most of the earth’s biodiversity is incapsulated in microscopic beings, and that fungi easily outnumber both plants and vertebrate animals in the count of global species.